nikifkon/webteam/README.md

     "posY": 42,
     "HP": 10,
-    "shootCD": "HOW MUCH TIME I HAVE TO WAIT BEFORE NEXT SHOOT", "visibleEnemeis": [
+    "shootCD": "HOW MUCH TIME I HAVE TO WAIT BEFORE NEXT SHOOT", "chargeCD": "HOW MUCH TIME I HAVE TO WAIT BEFORE NEXT CHARGE", "visibleEnemeis": [
         {
             "role": "melee"|"range",